dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-overview.md

 ## Overview

-Canister smart contracts can make a request to a URL using [HTTPS Outcalls](https://internetcomputer.org/https-outcalls).
-Canister smart contracts can make HTTPS outcalls to specified URLs to directly obtain off-chain data, or to interact with off-chain systems, such as Web 2.0 services or enterprise IT infrastructure.
+Canister smart contracts can make a request to a URL using [HTTPS outcalls](https://internetcomputer.org/https-outcalls).
+HTTPS outcalls can be used to directly obtain off-chain data or interact with off-chain systems, such as Web 2.0 services or enterprise IT infrastructure.

 HTTPS outcalls enable a wide range of applications.
 For example, oracle services can directly integrate with ICP in a trustless manner, and dapps can provide user notifications or anything else that requires communication with servers on the Internet.